AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**
-If your changes to the data file make its format invalid, EduBook will display an error message.

-Furthermore, certain edits can cause the EduBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Certain edits can cause the EduBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Only edit the data file if you are confident that you can update it correctly.
 </div>